SEX SURVEY: Who has the most STIs?

 One in twenty students have caught Chlamydia, but which university has the most?

-The figures, revealed in The Tab’s sex survey of 12,708 students across 36 unis, show infected the student population of the UK is.
+The figures, revealed in The Tab’s sex survey of 12,708 students across 36 unis, show we are neither one of the dirtiest or cleanest universities in the country – we come 13th in the STI league.

 There’s trouble down south for Sussex students – they top the STI league, narrowly edging out Aberdeen and Northumbria.